RazinReaz/path-tracer/README.md

 Next, since the hemisphere is aligned with the positive z axis, we need to transform that frame onto the surface normal.
 To do that, we can create an orthonormal basis with the normal as the z axis, and then scale the unit basis with the components of the random unit vector
 $$v_x \times tangent_1 + v_y \times tangent_2 + v_z \times normal$$

+# Anti-aliasing
+Just put some randomness into the ray direction so that it doesn't shoot the same point across frames

 ## look out for